Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 ---

+## *June 26, 2021*

+<sub>Finished reading (listening) the book *The Headspace Guide to Meditation and Mindfullness*.
+Now, it is to keep re-reading over time. 🙂</sub>

+<sub>And I'm loving reading the *How to read a book* by Mortimer J. Adler & Charles Van Doren.
+Finished about some 120 pages & this is literally helping me to make the most out of my all other books too.</sub>

+<sub>And I'm also reading (listening) *How I built this* by Guy Raz.
+I feel this book happened to me at a right time.
+Well, ofcourse [Jason Braganza](https://janusworx.com) pointed me to this (& emphasized it to be one the books I must read).
+Thank you. 🙏 </sub>

+---

 ## *June 25, 2021*

 <sub>It is early morning (8:28 AM) and I have been reading my book for quite a two hours stretch already now.
 I am reading "How to read a book".</sub>